wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 A *Router* must support at least one role, and MAY support both roles.

 The `<role>|dict` is a dictionary describing **features** supported by the peer for that role.
-With WAMP Basic Profile implementations, this will be empty, but may be used by implementations implementing parts of a future WAMP Advanced Profile to list the specific set of features they support
+With WAMP Basic Profile implementations, this MUST be empty, but MUST be used by implementations implementing parts of the Advanced Profile to list the specific set of features they support

 *Example: A Router implementing the Broker role of the WAMP Basic Profile.*